Chickpea Vegetable Soup

-This delicious vegan chickpea vegetable chowder is easy to make in 30 minutes for a healthy, comforting bowl of soup.
+This delicious vegan chickpea vegetable soup is easy to make in 30 minutes for a healthy, comforting meal.

 The secret to this dairy-free vegetable chowder is pureed chickpeas!
 Along with potatoes, they add the perfect, creamy texture to the soup without the need for cream or other heavy ingredients.